-- Zone of Theoretical Visibility mapping (ZTV).
+- zone of theoretical visibility mapping (ZTV).
 The radius of the area that should be covered would depend upon the height of the proposed turbine(s).
 The following are minimum requirements: - 1.
-Turbines of 15 50m high would need a radius from the turbine(s) of 15km - 2.
-Turbines of 50 60m high would need a radius from the turbine(s) of 20km - ZTV mapping should be produced in accordance with good practice guidance such as that contained within Visual Representation of Windfarms, Good Practice Guidance, 29 March 2006, Scottish Natural Heritage.
+Turbines of 15 50m high would need a radius from the turbine(s) of 15km. - 2.
+Turbines over 50m high would need a radius from the turbine(s) of 30km.

-- A cumulative ZTV map is likely to be required where there are other in-planning, consented and operational wind energy developments within a 30km radius of the proposed wind turbine application site. - Viewpoint photographs and photomontages illustrating proposed wind energy development accurately showing the scale and development in its wider landscape context required for landscape assessment and visual impact assessment.
-Visualisation Standards for Wind Energy Developments, Planning and Development Service, May 2013, Highland Council - 4.5.4 However, no definitive set of recommendations that are appropriate for each and every landscape and visual impact assessment can be provided; it would not be practical to take account of all of the many variables that need to be considered.
-Consequently, it is recommended that applicants seek pre-application guidance from the local planning authority and the Forest of Bowland AONB Unit where wind energy development is being proposed within the AONB or in the area beyond the boundary which forms part of the setting to it.
+- ZTV mapping should be produced in accordance with good practice guidance such as that contained within Visual Representation of Windfarms, Good Practice Guidance, 29 March 2006, Scottish Natural Heritage. - viewpoint photographs and photomontages.
+It is recommended that the number of viewpoints and their locations should be agreed with the local authority.
+Photomontages should be produced in accordance with good practice guidance such as Visual Representation of Windfarms, Good Practice Guidance, 29 March 2006, Scottish Natural Heritage. - mapping of operational and consented wind energy development within an area of 60km radius from the turbine. - 4.4.4 However, no definitive set of recommendations that are appropriate for each and every landscape and visual impact assessment can be provided; it would not be practical to take account of all of the many variables that need to be considered.
+Consequently, it is recommended that applicants seek guidance from the local planning authority and the Forest of Bowland AONB Unit where wind energy development is being proposed within the AONB or in the area beyond the boundary which forms part of the setting to it. - 4.4.5 Environmental impact assessments will usually be required if the application is for more than two turbines or if height exceeds 15m.

-4.6 Micro hydro
+4.5 Micro hydro

-- 4.6.1 The Forest of Bowland AONB has relatively high rainfall, fast flowing streams and rivers and a history of water power.
+- 4.5.1 The Forest of Bowland AONB has relatively high rainfall, fast flowing streams and rivers and a history of water power.
 This suggests that there may be some potential for micro hydro (less than 100kW) and smaller scale (up to 3MW) electricity generation within the Forest of Bowland AONB.
-A feasibility study prepared by Inter Hydro Technology reported in summer 2011 on the most favourable sites. - 4.6.2 A micro hydro scheme would be likely to be acceptable in landscape terms where it appears as a minor, isolated feature within a large scale landscape or in locations where there is a direct relationship with existing development such as settlements and access routes. - 4.6.3 Buildings and other associated developments should be of an appropriate scale, be carefully sited and be sympathetic to the local vernacular.
-Where existing historic structures are to be used and/or the site is in a designated Conservation Area and/or historic designed landscape, advice should be sought from the local planning authority's building conservation officer and the Forest of Bowland AONB Unit.
-Buildings, access roads, water transporting systems and power lines should be carefully sited to take advantage of topography and vegetation where appropriate for the landscape character. - 4.6.4 Whilst mitigation of landscape and visual impacts is encouraged, care should be taken to ensure that screen planting, for example, does not highlight the development in an open landscape. - 4.6.5 Planning applications for a new hydropower scheme should normally be accompanied by a Flood Risk Assessment.
-In addition, Environmental Impact Assessments will also be required for schemes generating over 500kW, and consents from the Environment Agency must be obtained in all cases.
-Further advice for hydropower schemes has been published in the Environment Agency's Guidance for run-of-river hydropower development, December 2013.
+A feasibility study prepared by Inter Hydro Technology will report in summer 2011 on the most favourable sites. - 4.5.2 A micro hydro scheme would be likely to be acceptable in landscape terms where it appears as a minor, isolated feature within a large scale landscape or in locations where there is a direct relationship with existing development such as settlements and access routes. - 4.5.3 Buildings and other associated developments should be of an appropriate scale, be carefully sited and be sympathetic to the local vernacular.
+Where existing historic structures are to be used and/or the site is in a designated Conservation Area, advice should be sought from the local planning authority's building conservation officer.
+Buildings, access roads, water transporting systems and power lines should be carefully sited. - 4.5.4 Whilst mitigation of landscape and visual impacts is encouraged, care should be taken to ensure that screen planting, for example, does not highlight the development in an open landscape. - 4.5.5 Environmental impact assessments will be required for schemes generating over 500kW, and consents from the Environment Agency must be obtained in all cases.

-4.7 Biomass
+4.6 Biomass

-4.7.1 Business and domestic scale biomass systems can normally be assimilated into existing buildings and as such may not require planning consent.
+4.6.1 Business and domestic scale biomass systems can normally be assimilated into existing buildings and as such may not require planning consent.
 New buildings housing biomass systems will require planning permission, and should be of an appropriate scale, be carefully sited and constructed in a vernacular style.
-Where existing historic structures are to be used and/or the site is in a Conservation Area and/or a historic designed landscape, conservation advice should be sought from the local planning authority's building conservation officer and the Forest of Bowland AONB Unit.
+Where existing historic structures are to be used and/or the site is in a Conservation Area, conservation advice should be sought from the local planning authority's building conservation officer.